The Shape of Beliefs: Geometry, Dynamics, and Interventions along Representation Manifolds of Language Models' Posteriors: Interventions

 \subsection{Field-aware steering (dual space)}

-A complementary approach to intervening in the representation space is to steer the model in the \emph{dual} (i.e., the distribution) space using probe vectors~\citep{10903266}.
-Specifically, rather than steering towards prototypes, as done in activation space, this method attempts to modify the component of the representation that controls a linear readout of~$\mu$.
+A complementary approach to intervening in the representation space is to steer the model in the \emph{dual} (i.e., the distribution) space using probe vectors~\citep{Li2023,10903266,park2026informationgeometrysoftmaxprobing}.
+Specifically, rather than steering \emph{towards activation prototypes}, this method attempts to modify the component of the representation that controls a linear readout of~$\mu$.

 \paragraph{Linear probe steering.} In our setup, we can use point probes to define the steering vector:

 Steering $\vec{x}^{(300)} \in \mathcal{M}_{300}$ towards $\mathcal{M}_{700}$ reads:

 One immediate caveat is that, since \emph{feature geometry is agnostic to scale}, it's unclear which values of $\alpha$ are meaningful.
 Prior work has found that small $\alpha$ can have negligible effects on logits (\citet{heimersheim_mendel_2024_activation_plateaus}'s ``activation plateaus''), whereas large values break the model towards distribution shifts and degenerate outputs.
 We directly visualize the evolution of the induced output distribution as a function of~$\alpha$ in Fig.~\ref{fig:dual}.
 Again, this naive linear steering scheme pushes output distributions away from the Gaussian manifold.